Skip to content

 enterprise T1598.002 Spearphishing Attachment Users can be trained to identify social engineering techniques and spearphishing attempts.

 enterprise T1598.003 Spearphishing Link Users can be trained to identify social engineering techniques and spearphishing attempts.
-Additionally, users may perform visual checks of the domains they visit; however, homographs in ASCII and in IDN domains may render manual checks difficult.
+Additionally, users may perform visual checks of the domains they visit; however, homographs in ASCII and in IDN domains and URL schema obfuscation may render manual checks difficult.
 Phishing training and other cybersecurity training may raise awareness to check URLs before visiting the sites.

 enterprise T1072 Software Deployment Tools Have a strict approval policy for use of deployment systems.